baileyp1/PhylogenomicsPipelines/README.md

   * [BWA](http://bio-bwa.sourceforge.net)
   * [Samtools](http://www.htslib.org) (version 0.7.17 or must contain 'coverage' and 'depth' programs)
   * [Picard](https://broadinstitute.github.io/picard)
+* wget command line tool, if wanting to download fastq files from the European Nucleotide Archive

 For phylogenetic analysis (if known, specific version requirements are shown in brackets; in bold if used in tests):
 * Python